-If the donee of the power does not hold the power in a fiduciary capacity, then he owes no duties to the objects concerning its exercise.
+If the donee of the power does not hold the power in a fiduciary capacity, he owes no duties to the objects concerning its exercise.
 He is under no duty to exercise it, and need not even consider whether he should exercise the power.
-He can completely forget that he has it, and never apply his mind to the question whether he should exercise it.
 This type of power is known as a bare or mere power.

-If the donee holds the power of appointment in a fiduciary capacity, most commonly because it is a power which arises under a trust of which he is the trustee, then he owes limited fiduciary duties to the potential objects of the powers.
-He must periodically consider whether to exercise the power, although it remains entirely discretionary and he is under no enforceable obligation to make appointments.
-If he does decide to exercise the power, he must first survey the range of potential objects before making particular appointments
+If the donee holds the power of appointment in a fiduciary capacity – eg, if it is a power arising under a trust of which he is the trustee – he owes limited fiduciary duties to the potential objects of the powers.

 In Re Hay’s Settlement Trust (1982), Megarry VC stated that the donee has a duty to periodically consider whether or not to exercise the power, a duty to consider the range of potential objects of the power and a duty to consider the appropriateness of individual appointments.